-Buying real property is a major decision for a married couple.
-Many options to purchase arise, depending on the circumstances of the spouses.
-Most often than not, both spouses’ names are in the mortgage and in the title.
-However, sometimes, only one spouse will apply for the mortgage, even if both spouses’ names are in the title.
-Other times, both spouses are liable for the mortgage, but only one spouse’s name is in the title.
+More often than not, when real property is owned during a marriage, both spouses’ names are on the mortgage and on the title.
+However, sometimes, only one spouse will apply for the mortgage, even if both spouses’ names are on the title.
+Other times, both spouses are on the mortgage, but only one spouse’s name is on the title.
 Different legal repercussions result based on different circumstances provided, depending on the situation, whether it is during marriage, at divorce or at death.
 The outcomes are also different depending whether the spouses reside in an equitable distribution state such as New York or Florida or in a community property state such as Texas and California.

 The title reflects ownership interest over real property.
 It is evidenced by a deed conveying ownership from one person to another.
 This title deed is recorded with the county recorder or city register in order to be effective against third persons.
 Once the title deed is recorded, the public is put on notice that you are the new owner of the real property.